McRaeAlex/NimbleFlight/blog/day1.md

 **AAAAAAHHHHHHHHHHHHHH**

 So it turns out, that hack I wrote about isn't a hack at all.
-It turns out USB is hard and busing UART to USB modules is extremely common, all I did was turn a teensy into that module.
+It turns out USB is hard and using UART to USB modules is extremely common, all I did was turn a teensy into that module.
 It also turns out, my board has one built it... so approximated 7 hours later, with a better understanding of USB, I will be erasing all the code I wrote and replacing it with the code I had at the beginning of the day, just a different UART.

 **note to self: this trick only works because I have the stlinkv2.1 B and the discovery board revC so if I create my own board I will have to add the module manually or something**

+The new code works as I expect and it this entire journey only took 1 day.
+Now I can move on to getting the on board sensors to work and log the values.